Advertise on FakeClients ・ Remove ads: Upgrade to Pro

 How to use graphic design prompts?

-These briefs range from logo design to ux design briefs so select graphic design in the dropdown menu to get to the graphic design briefs.
-You can also think of some requirements for the prompts yourself before you press the generate button.
+Alternatively, you can also challenge and constrain yourself a bit by thinking of some requirements for the prompts yourself before you press the generate button.
 For example, think of a company mission, a deadline, competitors, and industry before generating a graphic design prompt.
-This can be very challenging at first but it really helps you train yourself to stick to a client’s requirements and also helps you better understand a client’s point of view.
+This can be very challenging at first but it really helps you train yourself to stick to a client’s requirements and can also help you better empathize with your future clients’ point of view.

 Present your designs